michalis0/DataScience_and_MachineLearning/week1/README.md

 - How to [load](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb) in Colab an ipynb from Github
 - Autocomplete in Google Colab for code [optional]
     - When you write Python code in Colab it helps you "autocomplete" the code.
 Check out [this noteboook](https://colab.research.google.com/notebooks/basic_features_overview.ipynb#scrollTo=d4L9TOP9QSHn)
+- You may need to export a colab notebook as `.ipynb` file and save it to you computer (for instance when you want to submit your assignments in moodle).
+To do so just go to __File -> Download .ipynb__.

 ## Python
 Python will be the main programming language we will be using throughout this course.
 If you feel like you need to review some basics about Python, You can follow this [Python course](https://www.kaggle.com/learn/python) from kaggle.